How Tinnitus Relief App Works – Simple Tinnitus Relief That Fits Real Life

 Medical Disclaimer: Tinnitus Relief App is a symptom management tool based on sound therapy principles documented in clinical research.
 It is not a medical device, does not provide diagnosis, and does not claim to cure tinnitus or hearing loss.

 Individual results vary significantly.
 Sound therapy may not work for everyone.
 Always consult qualified healthcare providers (audiologists, ENT specialists) for medical advice, diagnosis, and treatment of tinnitus or hearing conditions.
+If you experience sudden tinnitus, hearing loss, dizziness, or ear pain, seek immediate medical attention.

 Frequently Asked Questions